 #1 – May 2015: Honda NT650 Deauville (2001)

 Sold/traded medio August 2015

-My first motorcycle in over 33 years.
+My first motorcycle in 32+ years.
 I wanted to (re)start with something modest.
 After a bit of research I landed on the “Dullsville”.
 Nicknamed by a journalist who considered it dull, boring, or as interesting as a glass of water.

 #2 – August 2015: BMW R1150RT (2003 Twin Spark)